gmodarelli/gmodarelli.github.io/content/portfolio/ugc/index.md

 ---
-title: UCG - Map Editor
+title: UGC - Map Editor
 subtitle: Project Athena
 summary: A work-in-progress in-game map editor I've worked on for the cancelled FPS Project Athena by Scattershot.
 tags: